Star1xr/Pardus-On-Android/README.md

 <!-- PARDUS ON ANDROID -->
 # 🐯 PARDUS ON ANDROID
 ### 🔓 SETUP <a name=setup></a>
-ℹ️ Note: If you have downloaded a proot distro desktop on android with pulseaudio and if you have completed the setup commands, go to [Installation Pardus](#installation).
+⚠️ Note: If you have downloaded a proot distro desktop on android with pulseaudio and if you have completed the setup commands, go to [Installation Pardus](#installation). ℹ️ I was inspired by [Droidmaster](https://github.com/LinuxDroidMaster).Thanks to him.

 Requirements